nipatiitti/react-native-qupid/PERFORMANCE.md

 To test the contenders I used the provided sample image and each run was done 100 times, with the image always loading again from disk.
 This adds ~50ms of overhead to each time, but it's a good way to simulate a real world scenario.

 The used benchmark can be found from the [example](example/src/components/Benchmark.tsx) project.
+For ios the benchmark was run on iPhone 7 and for Android using Pixel 3 emulator.

 ## iOS